 Another reason, however, may simply be a brand's attempt to erase aesthetic distraction.

-Stamped on: Kate Moss has had a small anchor tattoo on her right wrist since 2008
+Kate Moss has had a small anchor tattoo on her right wrist since 2008,

-Airbrushed away: The model was featured tattoo-free for David Yurman¿s spring 2010 campaign
+but the model was featured ink-free for David Yurman's spring 2010

-Invisible ink: The Brazilian redhead appears with her svelte arms tattoo-free as the face of Bebe
+Brazilian redhead appears with her svelte arms tattoo-free for the face

 Daniel Meadows, a professional photo retoucher who has worked with clients such as L’Oreal Paris, Chanel, and Harper’s Bazaar explained to Slate: 'Ultimately it comes down to composition.'